Notice: We've updated our Privacy Policy, effective November 14, 2024.

 4. The DB_USERNAME and DB_PASSWORD should be the credentials of the monitoring user we created in Step 1

-5. (optional) The AZURE_DB_SERVER_NAME sets your Azure Database server name - this is automatically inferred from DB_HOST and typically not needed
+6. (optional) The AZURE_DB_SERVER_NAME sets your Azure Database server name - this is automatically inferred from DB_HOST and typically not needed.
+If you're using Azure Cosmos DB for PostgreSQL Cluster, this is required and set the cluster name.

 Test snapshot